 Helping consumers achieve financial health has been a marquee issue in the banking space for the last decade.
 After all, empowering consumers with the information and tools that aid their financial success is not only good for the client, it’s good for business.

 Enabling consumers to access new financial products by improving their financial health is an easy strategic priority for banks.
 Unfortunately, the critical role that identity safety plays in financial health has been almost wholly overlooked.

 That’s not to say that banks and credit unions don’t prioritize securing customer accounts or even touting their security – they do.
-But they fail to integrate it with their financial health engagement strategy, which is a missed opportunity.
+But if they fail to integrate it with their financial health engagement strategy, that can be a potentially missed opportunity.